 is this Crash a one off, or is the system a causality

-below is a report taken from. https://www.brisbanetimes.com.au/national/victoria/truck-licensing-shake-up-looms-after-spike-in-crashes-20200425-p54n7h.html our reply is in dot points ..
+Below is a report taken from. https://www.brisbanetimes.com.au/national/victoria/truck-licensing-shake-up-looms-after-spike-in-crashes-20200425-p54n7h.html our reply is in dot points to address issues related to truck driving.

 Truck drivers are getting licences with only a few hours of experience behind the wheel of a heavy vehicle, prompting the Andrews government to consider a dramatic shake-up in a bid to improve road safety.